Working with Custom Attributes and Summary Statistics in EpiModel

 Summary

-- Extract the attributes into local vectors.
+- Extract attributes into local vectors with

-- Update the
+- Update

-object with the revised local vectors. - Return the
+datwith the revised vectors usingset_attr(). - Return

-object at the end of the function.
+datat the end of the function.

-These functions have other arguments that are described in the
+These functions have additional arguments described in

-help("net-accessor", package = "EpiModel")
+help("net-accessor", package = "EpiModel").

 Historical Nodal Attributes